 Codeine metabolizes at a rate of about 30 milligrams per hour.
 About 90 percent of the drug will be removed from the body within a day.
 In many people, just 10 percent of the drug is converted into morphine.

 Promethazine-codeine cough syrup is a common medication used to suppress coughing.
 But it can also produce relaxation and euphoria when misused.
-The drug is available only by prescription, though it has been diverted for recreational use.

 A growing trend in recent years has been consuming sizzurp, a candy-flavored drink that includes codeine prescription cough syrup, soda and sometimes a Jolly Rancher candy.
 Also known as “lean” or “purple drink,” sizzurp gained nationwide popularity more than a decade ago after numerous hip hop musicians referenced the concoction in their songs.

-The codeine-based cough syrup also contains promethazine, a sedative drug used to treat motion sickness and nausea.
+Phenergan is a brand name for promethazine, a sedative drug used to treat motion sickness and nausea.
 These sedative elements are used to keep people from consuming too much of the concoction.

 Consuming too much of the product can cause dizziness, memory loss and hallucinations.
 It can also suppress the central nervous and respiratory systems.
 In 2013, rapper Lil Wayne reportedly endured seizures after consuming purple drink.